shlok1503/PG-DBDA-Mar23/Day_13/Readme.md

 ------------
 ## Problem statement:

     US department of education data on 7,535 colleges.
 Only a sample of the total number of columns available were used in this dataset.
-Visit the website for more info.
-Data was pulled in January, 2017.
+    Build the SVM model for the dataset D13data2.csv